 When you or a loved one faces a life-changing diagnosis, illness or injury, the experience can trigger a flood of emotions.
 You may ask yourself, “Why?” or “What did I do to deserve this?”
 Spiritual care in a health care setting gives you someone to talk, oftentimes a chaplain, who can help you process those feelings.

 Everyone’s journey is unique.
 The chaplain listens and allows patients and families an opportunity to tell their story or share concerns.
 “This approach helps me meet the person where they are,” said Chris Schwanz, Marshfield Clinic Health System Spiritual Services manager.
 “We want them to feel that they are not alone, and they have the opportunity to feel heard and understood.”

 Serving all beliefs

 Caring for a person’s spiritual beliefs is like many other areas of health care, it’s not one size fits all.
 Spiritual caregivers provide a compassionate presence to patients, families and health care workers.
 They serve everyone, regardless of their religious beliefs or lack thereof.

 Chaplains do not preach at or try to persuade.
 Their goal is to respect everyone and provide support.
 They also make efforts to accommodate all religions and faiths.
 At most Marshfield Clinic Health System hospitals there is a quiet, spiritual place for meditation or prayer.

-“Provided resources are now ecumenical rather than strictly Catholic,” Schwanz said.
+“These changes to how we provide spiritual care during the pandemic has not altered our striving to provide ecumenical resources,” Schwanz said.
 “We are here to respect and care for all people as to their spiritual needs.
 If we are not able to provide those needs, we do all we can to reach out to those who can.”